By Terrance Turner

 Beyonce is coming.

-Late last night, word broke that Queen Bey had (finally) announced a release date for her seventh studio album.
+Late on the night of June 16, word broke that Queen Bey had (finally) announced a release date for her seventh studio album.
 The 16-song project, titled Renaissance, comes out on July 29.

 In preparation for the album’s release, Beyonce covers this month’s edition of British Vogue.
 Editor-in-chief Edward Enniful listened to the album as part of the magazine’s cover feature.
 He enthused: